Cuban fig-eating bat: Description

 The Cuban fig-eating bat is a moderately sized bat with dense, silky, greyish-brown fur that fades to a paler colour on the underparts.
 Four small patches of pure white fur are on the back, one on each shoulder, and one behind each of the ears.
 Adults range from 5.5 to 6.5 cm in head-body length with a 32 to 37 cm wingspan, and weigh between 16 and 23 g; females are larger than males.
 They have a highly domed head, a short snout, rounded ears with a thick tragus, and a broad, flaring, spear-shaped nose leaf with a pointed tip.

 The wings are relatively large, and bear unusually long thumbs.
 Most of the wing membrane is blackish in colour, but the portion between the first and second digits is transparent, and cannot be folded closed, as it can in most other bats.
 The wings have an average aspect ratio of 6.6 and average wing loading of 10.9, suggesting that their flight is slow, but highly manoeuvrable.
 They have no visible tails, and only a short calcar supporting a narrow uropatagium.

-Distribution
+Distribution and habitat

-Cuban fig-eating bats are found across Cuba and neighbouring smaller islands, in Haiti and the Dominican Republic, and the Cayman Islands.
+Cuban fig-eating bats are found across Cuba and neighbouring smaller islands, on Hispaniola (in Haiti and the Dominican Republic), and the Cayman Islands.
+A vagrant has been reported from the Florida Keys.
 They inhabit forested and parkland habitats from sea level to 680 m, including both evergreen and deciduous woodlands.

+Subspecies

 The two recognised subspecies have sometimes been considered as separate species: